gongactual/pptx2txt/readme.txt

 	[LAYOUT TABLE] - A layout element that is a table

+	[NOTES] - Text from the notes pane of a slide

 	[MASTER] - An element from the presentation's slide master

 ++

 LIMITATIONS

-PPTX2TXT extracts editable text from shapes and tables in the presentation.
-However, it cannot extract text that is part of a graphic (e.g., text within a logo graphic).
+- PPTX2TXT cannot extract text that is part of a graphic (e.g., text within a logo).

+- PPTX2TXT cannot yet extract the text from comments and replies.

-Where a slide contains an empty layout element (e.g., an unused footer), the .txt file may contain entries like this:
+- Where a slide contains an empty layout element (e.g., an unused footer), the .txt file may contain 'empty' entries like this:

 	[LAYOUT]